 This confirms that many organisations have moved way beyond mere cost-cutting drivers and are wisely continuing to do so.

-Instead, businesses are trying to tap into global talent (particularly in emerging markets), to seize new local market opportunities and to get to market faster, whilst boosting innovation.
+Instead, businesses are trying to tap into global talent, to seize new local market opportunities and to get to market faster, whilst boosting innovation.

 Is outsourcing right for your business?